The Villages NW Hub and Spoke Network has experienced exciting and explosive growth during its organizational development.

 Prior to Applying to Be a Member of the Villages NW Hub & Spoke Network

-1. Conduct initial Village 101 presentations to attract a “group of individual who share a vision of creating a Village in their community”.
+1. Conduct initial Village 101 presentations to attract a “group of individuals who share a vision of creating a Village in their community”.

-■ Includes 2 presentations a month for 3 months
+■ Schedule includes 2 presentations a month for 3 months

-■ Includes cost of Village 101 handouts & FAQs
+■ Budget for costs of Village 101 handouts & FAQs

-■ Includes completed “Getting to Know You” forms (collected at 101s) for all people who are potential members of their SPOKE.
+■ Gather completed “Getting to Know You” forms (collected at 101s) for all people who are potential members of their Spoke.

 ■ Provide the “How Do We Start?”
 First Steps to Village Formation” checklist to guide planning group through initial decisions.